The house that is now 13 Castle Street in Thornbury looks deceptively small.

 Henry Craven St John bought Porch House from Thomas Gwynn by indentures of 1879 and 1880 and the Rate Books of that period suggest that number 13 changed hands at the same time as Porch House and that it still may have been considered to be part of the property.
 Read about Henry Craven St John

 Hodges.
 We know that John Hodges bought both Clematis Cottage and the house that is now 13 Castle Street in October 1891.
 John Hodges died on 10th February 1892 and his wife Elizabeth Matthews Hodges inherited the house from her husband.
-In 1923 her son Jack Hodges agreed to pay off the remaining mortgage of £500 which was on the two properties and thus he became the owner.
+In 1923 her son also named John, but known locally as Jack Hodges, agreed to pay off the remaining mortgage of £500 which was on the two properties and thus he became the owner.
 Both John Hodges were carpenters and and so the yard between Clematis and number 13 was used by them as a builder’s yard.
 Click here to read about John and Elizabeth Hodges

 Bridget McKearney bought the building that is now 13 Castle Street from John Hodges, carpenter, in 1953.
 A later conveyance of 22nd Nov 1961 made between National Provincial Bank Limited as personal representatives of the late John Hodges deceased conveyed to Bridget McKearney the neighbouring builder’s yard and outbuilding in Castle Street.
 Click here to read about Bridget McKearney

 Cyril G and Edwina J Sutch.
 On the 5th August 1977 Cyril and Edwina Sutch bought both the house and the neighbouring yard from Bridget McKearney.
 The 1980 Electoral Roll shows that the house was occupied by Cyril and Edwina Sutch.